 After completing her degree in Voice Performance, Kate served as General Music Teacher and Director of Choral Studies in a private school.
 While offering private lessons after school, she discovered that she loved teaching one-on-one.
 Seeing a chance to make a stronger difference in the lives of her students, in 2010, Kate left her school position and founded Cardon Studios to provide private music lessons in Washington, DC.

 Since that time, Cardon Studios has grown from Kate’s solo home studio to a music school serving hundreds of students each week and led by a core team of 12 wonderful teaching professionals that Kate now has the pleasure of overseeing.
-Now, having spent the last few years working to maintain and develop her school in DC, Kate is now re-building a core studio of her own private students in Austin, TX.Read Kate's Blog
+Now, having spent the last few years working to maintain and develop her school in DC, Kate is now re-building a core studio of her own private students in Miami Beach, FL.Read Kate's Blog

 I founded Cardon Studios in 2010 as a private teaching studio out of my home in Washington, DC.
 Since that time, Cardon Studios has grown to serve hundreds of students each week under the leadership of 12 carefully selected master teachers in Voice, Piano, and Guitar.
 I currently serve as the Artistic Director and CEO, overseeing marketing and development, teacher performance, and general quality assurance of the company.